larson-group/clubb_release/Readme.txt

 1. Perform the original simulation of case <CASE> and save the GrADS output files.
 These data will be accessed to restart the simulation.

-2. Create a subdirectory in /standalone called "restart" and move the GrADS output files to that subdirectory.
+2. Create a subdirectory in the CLUBB directory called "restart" and move the GrADS output files to that subdirectory.

 3. Edit the following three variables at the end of the flag section of the model file: